-- (b) Now, using the same choice for p and q, write "If it is not light, then it is not day" entirely in the notation of Principia Mathematica. - (c) Using the notation of Emil Post, construct the truth tables for the symbolic statements in (a) and (b), and compare their final columns.
-Based on the truth values in these tables, what can be concluded about an implication and what Frege calls its contraposition?
+- (b) Now, using the same choice of p and q, write "If it is not light, then it is not day" entirely in the notation of Principia Mathematica. - (c) Using the notation of Emil Post, construct the truth tables for the symbolic statements in (a) and (b), and compare their final columns.
+Based on the truth values in these tables, what can be concluded about Chrysippus's first two rules of inference?
+Justify your answer.
+How had Frege described the relation between these two rules of inference?